-Place the electronic board passing the motors wires by the centre hole and attach it using the M3x4 PH1 screws through the spacers.
+Place the electronic board passing the motors wires by the centre hole and attach it using the M3x4 PH1 screws thru the nylon spacers.

 Tighten the screws with a Phillips screwdriver so that there are no gaps between the PCB, the nylon spacers and the acrylic base.